 - This is a great time to freeze some yogurt for future yogurt making.

 - Instead of prepared yogurt as your starter, you can use a yogurt starter.
 Just follow directions to determine how much starter to add to 1/2 gallon milk (each brand is a bit different.)

 - You can use any percentage of fat to make homemade yogurt.

 - To make Greek yogurt, strain the yogurt in a strainer lined with cheesecloth overnight in the fridge (be sure to place over large mixing bowl while draining.)

 - Homemade yogurt should last for about 10-14 days.

-- If sweetening yogurt, I have found it is best to add in sweeteners/vanilla after yogurt has set up in fridge for at least 8 hours, or after straining.
+- If sweetening yogurt, I have found it is best to add in sweeteners/vanilla after the yogurt has set up in the fridge for at least 8 hours, or after straining.

 - Nutritional values are approximate and have been calculated using 2% milk.
-Serving size is approximately 4 ounces.
+The serving size is approximately 4 ounces.